rayylin/Data-Mining-Note/README.md

         But, Bˆlasso typically has a smaller prediction error than OLS.

         Bias-variance tradeo↵: When bias is low, variance will be high and vice-versa.
 A good model balances these two.
+        The bias error is an error from erroneous assumptions in the learning algorithm.
+High bias can cause an algorithm to miss the relevant relations               between features and target outputs (underfitting).
+        The variance is an error from sensitivity to small fluctuations in the training set.
+High variance may result from an algorithm modeling the random           noise in the training data (overfitting).

 ![image](https://user-images.githubusercontent.com/58899897/194777984-1d1810c8-109c-4038-a181-82904ff1d4ea.png)